yugabyte/yugabyte-db/docs/content/latest/admin/yb-docker-ctl.md

 Use the `yb-docker-ctl create` command to create a local YugaByte DB cluster with Docker containers.
 This cluster is intended for development and learning.

 The number of nodes created with the initial create command is always equal to the replication factor in order to ensure that all the replicas for a given tablet can be placed on different nodes.
-With the [add_node](#add-a-node) and [remove_node](#remove-a-node) commands, the size of the cluster can thereafter be expanded or shrunk as needed.
+With the [`add_node`](#add-a-node) and [`remove_node`](#remove-a-node) commands, the size of the cluster can thereafter be expanded or shrunk as needed.

-### Create a 1 node local cluster with replication factor 1
+### Create a 1-node local cluster with replication factor of 1

 Note that the create command pulls the latest `yugabytedb/yugabyte` image at the outset in case the image is not yet downloaded or is not the latest.